Skip to Main Content

 Where It Sits in Sevierville's Dining Scene

 That makes it a different kind of destination than internationally recognised farm-to-table addresses like The Inn at Little Washington or programs built around global sourcing precision like Atelier Moessmer Norbert Niederkofler in Brunico.
 It is also not attempting to be any of those things.
-The peer set is regional Appalachian dining, and within that context the orchard-anchored sourcing approach places it among the more substantive options in the corridor.
+The comparable set is regional Appalachian dining, and within that context the orchard-anchored sourcing approach places it among the more substantive options in the corridor.

 Planning Your Visit